kawu/hhu-dl-materials-2020/context/README.md

 * Explain and implement accuracy
 * Show the result of the baseline model on the dev set

+POS tagging accuracy is defined as the percentage of the words for which the classifier predicts the correct POS tag.
+One way to implement it is:

 ## Contextualisation

 ### Convolution